grking8/homepage/_posts/2019-02-12-python-imports-101.md

 requests.get('http://bbc.co.uk')
 random.randint(0,10)
 ```
-just works - you have successfully imported and used two
+just works - you have successfully imported and called functions in two
 libraries.

 A couple of points:

-- The imported library might be a file, e.g. `random.py` or a
+- The import might refer to a file (module), e.g. `random.py` or a
-directory, e.g. `requests`.
+directory (package), e.g. `requests`.
-- The `import` statements make no reference to any directory paths; how does
+- `import` statements make no reference to any directory paths; how does
-Python know where to find the relevant files?
+Python know where to find the relevant code?

 The answer is the **Module Search Path (MSP).**

-The MSP is a variable set at the start of each script /
+The MSP is a variable set each time a Python script or shell is run.
-Python shell session.

 The MSP is a list of directory paths.

-If you write `import johnny-cache`,
+If you write `import requests`,
 Python will take the first directory path in the MSP and see if
-there is a file or directory called `johnny-cache` in that
+there is a file or directory called `requests` in that
 directory.

 If it so, it